hpxmlwg/hpxml/guide/source/introduction.rst

 The HPXML Data Dictionary provides a common vocabulary for the residential energy efficiency industry and is aligned with another important industry standard that is published by the Department of Energy called Building Energy Data Exchange Specification (BEDES).
 The HPXML Data Dictionary defines terms related to the physical attributes and performance of buildings and measures.
 The data standard also defines several standard datasets that can be used to describe specific use cases, for example, information collected during the completion of a whole-house program.

-The HPXML Transfer Standard  provides requirements for an extensible mark-up language (XML) data transfer protocol that can be used to transfer information related to energy efficiency upgrades between different software systems.
+The HPXML Transfer Standard provides requirements for a standard extensible mark-up language (XML) data transfer protocol that can be used to transfer information and data between different software systems.
 The transfer standard is the companion standard to the HPXML data dictionary.
 Each of the data elements defined in the data dictionary can be transferred using HPXML.

 .. figure:: /images/existing_connections.png